 — Matthew 18:18-20 NLT

-Several key understandings are implicit in this passage.
+Several key understandings are implicit in this passage:

-Third, because the power and the authority of the Lord are present, the agreement between these Christians is a reflection of what has already happened in heaven, not vice versa!
+- Because the power and the authority of the Lord are present, the agreement between these Christians is a reflection of what has already happened in heaven, not vice versa!
 (This is a key grammatical issue that most conservative scholarly commentaries can help us understand.)

 Holy God, make our churches more like you want them to be.
 Draw us into deeper fellowship.
 Give us a deeper commitment to your holiness.
-Give us a revulsion against sin and yet a deep love for those struggling to move from it in their lives.
+Give us a revulsion against sin and yet a deep love for those struggling to move from sin in their lives.
 We want to be your family that reflects the grace and character of our Lord Jesus Christ, in whose name we pray.
 Amen.